WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/the-reactive-and-declarative-mindset.md

 Unlike many other reactive frameworks, **the Interactivity API does not require the use of immutability** when updating the global state or the local context.
 You can directly mutate objects and arrays, and the reactivity system will still work as expected.
 This can lead to more intuitive and straightforward code in many cases.

-For example, you can push an new item to an array like this:
+For example, you can push a new item to an array like this:

 ```javascript
 const { state } = store( 'myArrayPlugin', {